Avoidable mortality in England and Wales: 2021 and 2022

-Deaths from causes considered avoidable, treatable or preventable given timely and effective healthcare or public health interventions in those aged under 75 years.
+Deaths from causes considered treatable or preventable given timely and effective healthcare or public health interventions in those aged under 75 years.

 Hwn yw'r datganiad diweddaraf.
 Gweld datganiadau blaenorol